Originate/exosphere/documentation/configuration_files/application.md

       secrets: # array of shell environment variables to pass through to this dependency
       persist: # array of paths within the docker images you would like saved in a docker volume
   environment-variables: # map of environment variables to pass to every service
-  secrets: # array of shell environment variables to pass to all services
+  secrets: # array of shell environment variables to pass to every services

 # configuration for deployments of the application
 remote: